Module fiber

 error: the fiber is dead

 .
-But a dead fiber can still report its id and status.Cancellation is asynchronous.
+But a dead fiber can still report its ID and status.Cancellation is asynchronous.
 Use fiber_object:join() to wait for the cancellation to complete.
 After

 fiber_object:cancel()